Skip to main content

 Frequently asked questions

-What is business process automation?
+What is business process automation in simple terms?

 How much does business process automation cost for a small business?

-Most small business BPA projects cost $3,000 to $15,000 for the initial build, plus $200 to $600 per month in tool subscriptions.
-Simple single-process automations start around $3,000.
+Most small business BPA builds cost $3,000 to $15,000 upfront plus $200 to $600 per month in tool subscriptions.
+Simple single-process automations start near $3,000.
 Multi-system overhauls with 3 to 5 connected workflows reach $15,000 or more.
-According to Forrester's 2024 Total Economic Impact studies, the average ROI on BPA is 200% within the first year.
+According to Forrester's 2024 Total Economic Impact studies, average BPA ROI hits 200% in year one.

-When should a small business start automating?
+When should a small business start automating a process?

 Ready to Automate Your Biggest Time Sink?